-This Apple Ginger Breakfast Crumble with Walnuts is the perfect autumn recipe using seasonal apples – I used my favourite Bramley apples, but you can use another sour variety if you can’t get Bramley apples where you live.
+This Low Carb Apple Crumble with Walnuts and Ginger is the perfect autumn recipe using seasonal apples.
+I used my favourite Bramley cooking apples, but you can use another sour variety if you can’t get Bramley apples where you live.

-My recipe is quite low in sugar and high in fiber, which makes it not only perfect to enjoy as a healthier dessert but it can also be eaten at breakfast.
-It is a great recipe to make for a weekend breakfast/brunch, when we tend to have a bit more time to potter around in the kitchen.
-It’s also a good recipe to make with the kids – little hands would be more than able to make a great crumble mixture:)
+My recipe for apple crumble is quite low in sugar and high in fibre.
+This makes it not only perfect to enjoy as a healthy dessert but it can also be eaten for breakfast.
+It is a great recipe to make for a weekend brunch, when we tend to have a bit more time to potter around in the kitchen.

-I hope you enjoy this simple and healthy Apple Ginger Breakfast Crumble with Walnuts🙂
+I hope you enjoy this simple and delicious healthy low carb apple crumble!

 - 5 tablespoons ginger preserve